Ever opened an Excel Sheet and felt completely put off by a sheet laden with decimal points?

 Fractions provide a powerful way to simplify and represent proportions.
 They combine two integers into a ratio, while a decimal expresses the same quantity with a single number.

-Thus, a fraction provides a clearer view of the relationship between quantities, while the decimal does not.
+Thus, a fraction provides a clearer view of the relationship between quantities, while a decimal does not.

 Representing a decimal as a fraction also makes it more pleasant to the eye.